-Leaders and Loonshots … how to see around corners in the quantum economy … What are the best new ideas in business?
+Leaders and Loonshots … how to see around corners in the quantum economy … at the Thinkers50 Global Summit and Awards 2019

 Thinkers50 was established almost 20 years ago out of a desire to find the best ideas in business.